wilsonmar/wilsonmar.github.io/_posts/2018-12-28-azure-devops.md

 <a target="_blank" href="https://www.youtube.com/watch?v=wiCRVp6QgA0">VIDEO</a>: There are two repos used in course labs and also during the<br />
 <a target="_blank" href="https://www.microsoft.com/en-us/learning/exam-AZ-400.aspx">Implementing Azure DevOps Solutions exam AZ-400</a> ($160) which fuilfills the requirement to become a <a target="_blank" href="https://www.microsoft.com/en-us/learning/azure-devops.aspx">Microsoft Certified: Azure DevOps Engineer Expert</a>.
 Expand All to see skills measured:

-1. Design a DevOps strategy
+1. Design a DevOps strategy (20-25%)
-1. Implement DevOps development processes
+1. Implement DevOps development processes (20-25%)
-1. Implement continuous integration
+1. Implement continuous integration (10-15%)
-1. Implement continuous delivery
+1. Implement continuous delivery (10-15%)
-1. Implement dependency management
+1. Implement dependency management (5-10%)
-1. Implement application infrastructure
+1. Implement application infrastructure (15-20%)
-1. Implement continuous feedback
+1. Implement continuous feedback (10-15%)
 <br /><br />

 QUESTION: Is AZ-400 the same as exam: <a target="_blank" href="https://www.microsoft.com/en-us/learning/exam-70-538.aspx">Implementing Microsoft Azure DevOps Solutions 70-538</a> "coming soon".

+<a target="_blank" href="https://github.com/MicrosoftDocs/feedback/issues">Issues with MicrosoftDocs are reported here</a>.

 <a name="PartsUnlimited"></a>